-By definition, intuition is the ability to acquire knowledge without proof, conscious reasoning, evidence, or without understanding how the knowledge was obtained.
+By definition, intuition is the ability to acquire knowledge without proof, conscious reasoning, evidence, or understanding of how the knowledge was obtained.
 In other words, intuition is unconscious knowledge or cognition, an inner knowing or inner sensing.

 Intuition can reveal itself in various ways.
 It may feel like a nagging feeling of worry when we are about to make a wrong decision or a feeling of happiness when we are on the right path.

 Intuitive people often get information directly from their intuition and not through their rational thinking.
 People with good intuition are more autonomous and self-directed.
 They rarely depend on the opinion of others because their attention is usually directed inward.
 Intuitive individuals often use their latent resources, deeper nature, and creative impulses to solve their problems.

 Good intuition means a good sense of knowing.
 With more practice, it helps to make better choices in life and manifest more things with the Law of Attraction.
 Intuition and manifestation help to improve professional and personal life such as work and career, meeting and dating people, building better relationships with friends, relatives, and so on.

 Intuition vs Logical Mind

 It is not always easy to tell if it’s intuition or logical mind speaking.
-When we have to make a choice to which city to move, person to date or doctor to go to, we tend to rely on logical reasoning that can lead to desirable or undesirable results, depending on circumstances.
+When we have to make a choice to which city to move to, person to date, or doctor to go to, we tend to rely on logical reasoning that can lead to desirable or undesirable results, depending on circumstances.

 We tend to fear that we’ll make the wrong decision, and as a result, often avoid making difficult decisions.
 Here is what one researcher, the author of the book The Intelligence of the Unconscious, says about being both intuitive and rational: